Earth Notes: On the Vigor 2862ac VDSL2 Router and WiFi: Setup How-ToUpdated 2019-12-29 17:59 GMT.

 DONE: allow RPi on static/public addresses to talk to Envoy on its NATted IP.

 A laptop on another NATted/DHCP IP is already able to do so.

 (Possibly just camp on an uncontended 192.168.0.X address statically,

 and see if the Vigor can su=ort routing; client will have to bind to that

 TO DO: allow (restricted) guest access to the hotspot.
 Limit bandwidth, length of time, and block outgoing SPAMmy connections such as to a SMTP port directly.

 Measure Power Supply Voltage

-TO DO: measure power-supply voltage to the Vigor with a view to being able to supply/'dump' from off-grid power (eg via ideal-diode) arrangement.
+DONE: measure power-supply voltage to the Vigor with a view to being able to supply/'dump' from off-grid power (eg via ideal-diode) arrangement.
 Measure open-circuit and under typical (~9W) load.
 (Compare with existing 12V on-/off- grid supply also.)
 2019-09-03: voltage for existing supply seemed close (~13V floating/unloaded) and Vigor seems happy with it, and draws ~11W off-grid via that supply.

 12:28Z and all net traffic just stopped.
 Logging into the Vigor revealed an uptime of under a minute, ie it had just crashed and restarted.
 Not so good.